 On the night of their sovereign’s death, they had the curious right to run to the imperial treasury and take as much gold as they could comfortably carry.
 This custom enabled most Varangians to retire as wealthy men and ensured a steady stream of Norse and Anglo-Saxon recruits.
 (212)

-One of the most famous warriors and leaders of the Varangians was Harold Hardrada who spent a decade in the service of his emperor.
+One of the most famous warriors and leaders of the Varangians was Harald Hardrada who spent a decade in the service of his emperor.
 Besides many other adventures, he and his fellow Varangians fought alongside the great Byzantine general George Maniakes in Sicily in 1038 CE, capturing both Messina and Syracuse.
-Exiled under suspicion of plotting an uprising in 1042 CE, Harold fled to Kiev and then returned to Norway where he reigned as King Harold III between 1046 and 1066 CE.
-Harold, championing his own claim to the English throne, fought and died at the battle of Stamford Bridge in 1066 CE against his namesake, the English king Harold Godwinson.
+Exiled under suspicion of plotting an uprising in 1042 CE, Harald fled to Kiev and then returned to Norway where he reigned as King Harald III between 1046 and 1066 CE.
+Harald, championing his own claim to the English throne, fought and died at the battle of Stamford Bridge in 1066 CE against his namesake, the English king Harold Godwinson.

 Another illustrious one-time member of the Varangian Guard was the 11th-century CE figure of Bolli Bollason.
 According to the Laxdaela Saga, Bolli, like his fellow Varangians, was paid handsomely for his troubles and came home to Iceland dressed in such fine gold-embroidered purple robes he earned the nickname of “Bolli the Elegant”.